AlejandroBarrera/birdnet2/README.md

 |   |   |   |-- KITTI calibration files
 ```
 3. Launch *python tools/train_net_BirdNetPlus.py --config_file Base-BirdNetPlus* with the parameters required inside of the configuration file.
 The annotations are generated automatically.
 4. For validation use *python tools/val_net_BirdNetPlus.py* instead with as many arguments as you want.
 Please review the arguments carefully.
+For the evaluation, we strongly recommend using an offline KITTI evaluator such as [eval_kitti](https://github.com/cguindel/eval_kitti) after obtaining the evaluation annotations.

 ### Citation